sophielrt/Bump-To-Baby-Photography/README.md

 5. #### Friends and Family looking for a gift(newborn gift, baby, shower gift)
     - Friends or family members who want to gift a photography session to expecting or new parents.

+### User Stories
+1. As a customer, I want to view high-qailty images of the photgrapher's previous photoshoots so I can asses the qaulity of there work.
+2. As a customer, I want to navigate the website easily, ensuring it's user-friendly and responsive across different devices.
+3. As a customer, I want the information on the website to be clearly laid out so I can find what I need quickly.
+4. As a customer, I want to learn more about the photographer, including their background and experience, so I can trust their expertise.
+5. As a customer, I want to see a list of services provided, so I can decide which option best suit my needs.
+6. As a customer, I want to read testimonials from previous customers, so I can get an idea od the photographer's reputation and the qaulity of service.
+7. As a customer, I want to view the studio's opening times and contain details, so I can easily contact them or plan my visit.
+8. As a customer, I want to be able to fill out an enquiry form, so I canm ask questions, book a session or request more information directly and quickly.
+9. As a customer, I want to easily access the photography studio's social media profiles, so I can follow and see their latest work and updates.

 ### Strategy
 ### Scope